ADD CONDITION

 Wet your hands with water, dispense about 5 mL of the product into your cupped hands, wash vigorously for about 15 seconds, then rinse and dry thoroughly.

-Do not use Chlorhexidine Gluconate if you are allergic to it or any of its ingredients, in contact with meninges, or in the genital area.
+Do not use if you are allergic to chlorhexidine gluconate or any other ingredient in the product, or if it will come into contact with the meninges or genital area.

 What should I do if I experience an allergic reaction?

-If you experience symptoms like wheezing, facial swelling, or rash, stop using the product and seek medical help immediately.
+If you experience symptoms like wheezing, facial swelling, or hives, stop using the product and seek medical help immediately.

-Is Chlorhexidine Gluconate safe for use during pregnancy?
+Is Chlorhexidine Gluconate safe to use during pregnancy?

 What should I do if Chlorhexidine Gluconate is swallowed?